rathod-tirth/Django/README.md

 ## Settings:

-   - Setup for Template and static files for project base integration without app in settings.py
+   - Setup for Template and static files in settings.py

    - **Templates:**